aces/Loris/test/UnitTestGuide.md

 [PHPUnit Documentation](https://phpunit.readthedocs.io/en/8.3/test-doubles.html#)

+_Useful to test:_
-<span style="text-decoration:underline;">Useful to test:</span> Beyond testing database queries (discussed later), creating a test double of some object is most useful when you would like **to test that a method gets called**, but you do not need to test the actual logic of the method.
+ Beyond testing database queries (discussed later), creating a test double of some object is most useful when you would like **to test that a method gets called**, but you do not need to test the actual logic of the method.

 The two methods used to create test doubles are `createMock($type)` and `getMockBuilder($type)`.
 The method used most often within LORIS is `getMockBuilder()`, because it is more customizable.